Don Yee

-Donald H. Yee (born 1960) is an American sports agent and a partner of Yee & Dubin, a sports talent agency.
-He represents National Football League players and coaches, including former quarterback Tom Brady and San Francisco 49ers quarterback Jimmy Garoppolo, as well as former New England Patriots wide receiver Julian Edelman and former New Orleans Saints head coach Sean Payton.
+Donald H. Yee (born 1960) is an American lawyer and sports agent.
+He is a partner of Yee & Dubin, a sports talent agency.
+He represents National Football League players and coaches, including former quarterback Tom Brady, Los Angeles Rams quarterback Jimmy Garoppolo, former New England Patriots wide receiver Julian Edelman, and Denver Broncos head coach Sean Payton.
 He has been highly praised by media including Sports Illustrated and The Washington Post for his work in representing Brady.

 Early life and education

 Yee grew up in Sacramento, California, into an immigrant Chinese-American family.
 His mother was not able to speak English.
 As a 13-year-old in 1974, he worked as a batboy for the Sacramento Solons, the city's then minor league baseball team.
 In an interview with Sactown Magazine, he recalls the influence of the baseball team's manager, Bob Lemon, who taught Yee that he shouldn't "pay attention to what others think.
 Just do your best, and do what you think is right".
 He graduated from Sacramento High School in 1978.

 Yee went to college at UCLA, during which he interned at Sacramento's KFBK radio station as a producer for a nightly sports talk show.
 He obtained a Los Angeles Lakers season credential and covered parts of Magic Johnson's rookie season of 1979-80.
 Yee graduated from the University of Virginia School of Law in 1987.